• Target level of study

 Organization

-Study and exam accommodations are possible for students with disabilities and/or high-level athletes.
+Study and exam accommodations are available for students with recognized disabilities and/or high-level athletes.

 Read more